-site guide The site is grouped into the following four sections: ABOUT - for general information about WGIN, including news items and contacts.
+site quide The site is grouped into the following four sections: ABOUT for general information about WGIN. including news items and contacts.
 INFORMATION - for more detailed information about WGIN, including reports and information tools.
-RESOURCES - for experimental resources and research related tools STAKEHOLDERS - for information on the Stakeholders Forum Please use our interactive dropdown menus, the side menus, or the link tracker to navigate the site. --see site-map for overview Maintained by Suzanne Thrussell Project assistant Soon to include a dedicated DATA section Accessible via the MONOGRAM website RECENT UPDATES OLD Site - The old site is still available here.
+RESOURCES for experimental resources and research related tools STAKEHOLDERS for information on the Stakeholders Forum Please use our interactive dropdown menus, the side menus, or the link tracker to navigate the site. --see site-map for overview www.WGIN.org.UK Maintained by Pierre Carrion Accessible via the MONOGRAM website RECENT UPDATES OLD Site - The old site is still available here.
 Disclaimer: WGIN is a publicly funded project and the data and resources it generates are freely available to the research community, providing that the use of any WGIN data and resources are acknowledged.